gundermanc/tools/README.md

 - Run Build.cmd
 - Build produces 'StandaloneInstaller.bat' with packaged scripts.

+## 'Installing'
+Installation extracts tools to your user directory and creates a shortcut on the desktop and the Start Menu.
+- Run 'StandaloneInstaller.bat'
+- Run Install-Tools

 ## Tools
 ### Process Snapshot
 Defines some convenient scripts and aliases for killing groups of processes